PolyCSS

 Package managers

-npm install polycss
+npm install @layoutit/polycss

-npm install @polycss/react
+npm install @layoutit/polycss-react

-npm install @polycss/vue
+npm install @layoutit/polycss-vue

 CDN

-<script type="module" src="https://esm.sh/polycss/elements"></script>
+<script type="module" src="https://esm.sh/@layoutit/polycss/elements"></script>

 How It Works

-The rendered scene is a tree of standard DOM elements — no shadow DOM, no WebGL context, no canvas-as-the-whole-scene.
+The rendered scene is a tree of standard DOM elements: no shadow DOM, no WebGL context, no canvas-as-the-whole-scene.
 Every polygon is individually addressable: attach click handlers, apply CSS classes, animate with CSS transitions.

 View Usage Guidelines »